Ludobaka/ludobaka.github.io/content/resume/_index.md

         position = "Software Development Engineer"
         dates = "2015 - Present"
         company = "BIONEXT SA, Strasbourg, France"
-        details = "BiovizJS is a 3D molecular visualization Web application built on top of ThreeJS, a WebGL graphics library.
+        details = "_BiovizJS_ is a 3D molecular visualization Web application built on top of _ThreeJS_, a _WebGL_ graphics library.
 I am in charge of all aspects of software development : design, conception, build, tests and training.
-I've implemented some scientific publications to improve rendering quality and performances."
+I've also implemented scientific publications to improve rendering quality and computational performances."

         [[params.jobs.list]]
         position = "Software Development Apprenticeship"
         dates = "2012 - 2015"
         company = "IRCAD, Strasbourg, France"
-        details = "IRCAD is a training and research institute, whose goal is to improve the treatment of patients with digestive cancer by using new technologies.
-I've worked with the R&D departement of the institute, and my mission was to create preoperative and postoperative softwares aimed to predict organs position during breathing.
-My final year project was to improve and optimize 3D scene rendering by using _Ogre3D_, a _C++_ library."
+        details = "_IRCAD_ is a training and research institute, whose goal is to improve the treatment of patients with digestive cancer by using cutting-edge technologies.
+I've worked at the R&D department, assisting my tutor by creating software components aimed to predict organs position during breathing and show those information on a 3D scene.
+For my final year project, I also improved and optimized 3D scene rendering by using _Ogre3D_, a _C++_ library."

         [[params.jobs.list]]
         position = "Software Development Internship"
         dates = "2012"
         company = "BIONEXT SA, Strasbourg, France"
-        details = "BioNote is a plugin of Bioviz, a 3D molecular visualization tool in _Java_ from BIONEXT.
-My job was to develop a proof of concept of the tool, aimed to easily create molecular animations.
-It's purpose is to help scientists to illustrate their research work with interactive animations."
+        details = "_BioNote_ is a plugin of Bioviz, a 3D molecular visualization software in _Java_ developed by _BIONEXT_.
+My mission was to develop a proof of concept of a plugin aimed to easily create molecular animations.
+It's purpose is to help scientists to illustrate their researches by providing interactive animations."

     # Projects section
     [params.projects]